AlgoCompSynth/AlgoCompSynth-One/WSL-jammy/README.md

 # Getting started

 ## Hardware
 You will need an Windows 11 machine with an NVIDIA GPU.
+The GPU should have at least 4 GB of RAM to run the test notebooks.
 I test on an Acer Nitro 5 with an GTX 1650 Ti and a Dell Aurora with an RTX 3090.
 I do not have access to a 40 Series GPU and have no idea if this will work on one.
 I also have no idea if it will work on older GPUs